grigoar/Retrofit2Kotlin/README.md

 # **Retrofit calls for GET, POST, PUT, PATCH and DELETE.**

-- **Retrofit is a REST Client for Java and Android**
+- **Retrofit is a REST Client for Java and Android**.

 - **The calls are made through an interface that call the GET, POST, PUT, PATCH and DELETE methods and return an object Call<T>.**

-- **Using overloading for the http methods to simulate different calls of the API available services**
+- **Using overloading for the http methods to simulate different calls of the API available services**.

 - It uses an object GSon converted in JSON for communicate with the server.